GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Success Criteria

 1. There's at least one successful Vertex AI pipeline run that has generated a Managed Model in the Model Registry.
-2. No code change is needed for this challenge.
+2. No code was modified.

 ### Tips